|Multi-Disciplinary Ph.D. Program in Industrial and Manufacturing Systems Engineering (IMSE)|

 iii.
 After consultation with, and approval by, the doctoral committee, that the student withdraws from the program.

 Final Examination.
 The final appraisal of the dissertation and the conduct of the final oral examination of the dissertation will be carried out by an examining committee.
 The examining committee will consist of the doctoral committee, the Dean of Graduate Studies and Research (or designate) as chairperson (non voting) and an external examiner.
 The final examination normally follows a public seminar by the candidate, open to the public.
-The passing of the final oral examination of the dissertation requires both an adequate dissertation and a satisfactory defence of the dissertation.
+The passing of the final oral examination of the dissertation requires both an adequate dissertation and a satisfactory defense of the dissertation.
 The examining committee will conduct this examination, in accordance with the Faculty of Graduate Studies procedures.

 This set of examinations requires the students to demonstrate an adequate background in the general discipline of Industrial and Manufacturing Systems, and an advanced knowledge in their fields